Sally McManus: Career

-McManus started work when she was 14 and worked as a shop assistant, Pizza Hut driver, cleaner and call centre worker prior to joining the ACTU's Trainee Organisers Program in 1994, its first year.
+McManus started work when she was 13 and worked as a shop assistant, Pizza Hut driver, cleaner and call centre worker prior to joining the ACTU's Trainee Organisers Program in 1994, its first year.
 From there, she became an Organiser for the Australian Services Union, focusing on workers in call centres and the IT sector.
-In 2004 she became Branch Secretary of the ASU in NSW and the ACT and oversaw membership grow from 9500 to 12,000.
+In 2004 she became Branch Secretary of the ASU in NSW and the ACT and oversaw membership grow from 9500 to 12,003.

 In 2012, McManus founded the Destroy The Joint campaign formed in response to radio broadcaster Alan Jones' criticism of then Prime Minister Julia Gillard and other prominent women.
 Her activism was recognised in 2015 when she received an Edna Ryan Award in the Grand Stirrer category.

-In 2015, McManus moved to the ACTU as Vice-President and Campaigns Director and was ultimately elected ACTU Secretary two years later.
+In 2015, McManus moved to the ACTU as vice-president and Campaigns Director and was ultimately elected ACTU Secretary two years later.

 Her first television interview as Secretary sparked controversy, when McManus refused to back down from the use of illegal industrial action as a method of union campaigning.
-Asked by presenter Leigh Sales, on the ABC's news and current affairs program 7.30, if the ACTU would distance itself from such action, McManus responded “There is no way we'll be doing that,” later adding “I believe in the rule of law when the law is fair and the law is right, but when it's unjust I don't think there's a problem with breaking it.”
+Asked by presenter Leigh Sales, on the ABC's news and current affairs program 7.30, if the ACTU would distance itself from such action, McManus responded "There is no way we'll be doing that," later adding "I believe in the rule of law when the law is fair and the law is right, but when it's unjust I don't think there's a problem with breaking it."
 The statement was widely condemned by business and industry groups, as well as then Liberal Prime Minister Malcolm Turnbull, who said he was unlikely to work with her.

-In February 2019, her book 'On Fairness' was published by Melbourne University Publishing.
+In February 2019, her book On Fairness was published by Melbourne University Publishing.

 In June 2019, McManus called for the resignation of CFMMEU Victorian state secretary John Setka, after he stated he was pleading guilty to domestic violence charges.

 Prior to the 2019 federal election, McManus led the union movement's "Change the Rules" campaign, which pushed for workplace rights.
 Rallies were held across the country, with worker and supporter turn-outs reaching over 200,000 across the country.

-During the COVID-19 pandemic in Australia McManus led the successful ACTU campaign for a national wage subsidy scheme, negotiating with the conservative Morrison government to secure the JobKeeper wage subsidy, and campaigned for paid pandemic leave.
+During the COVID-19 pandemic in Australia McManus led the successful ACTU campaign for a national wage subsidy scheme, negotiating with the Morrison government to secure the JobKeeper wage subsidy, and campaigned for paid pandemic leave.

+In 2026, McManus announced that she would resign as secretary of the ACTU at the end of August.
+Secretary of the Community and Public Sector Union (CPSU) Melissa Donnelly has been announced as the next secretary of the ACTU.